 - Excessive burping

-GERD happens when the muscular part of your lower esophagus that should close (called the lower esophageal sphincter) doesn't, allowing food and acid to travel up from your stomach into your throat.
-This leads to burning and other problems from repeat acid exposure.
+GERD is the more severe, chronic form of acid reflux that happens when the muscular part of your lower esophagus that should close (called the lower esophageal sphincter) doesn't, allowing food and acid to travel up from your stomach into your throat.
+This leads to burning and other problems from repeat acid exposure (that sometimes gets worse at night).

-It's the more serious version of acid reflux, and besides being uncomfortable, it can damage your esophagus over time if left untreated, per the NIH.
+Besides being uncomfortable, GERD can damage your esophagus over time if left untreated, per the NIH.

 And while food doesn't cause the condition, it can make your symptoms worse.
-So here's a roundup of what not to eat when you have GERD.
+So here's a roundup of the worst foods for acid reflux and GERD.

 Tip